 How far would the subjects of the experiment go?
 Psychiatrists predicted that only about one percent would proceed to 450 volts or XXX on the shock panel, in reference to the fact that only one percent of Americans were sadists.

 The first of the series of experiments were conducted on 40 men who responded to newspaper ads.
 They were from varied vocations or professions and were within the age range of 20 to 50 years old.
 The result was dismaying … 65 percent of the participants went all the way up to the maximum of 450 volts.
 Those who stopped mostly did so at 150 volts when the learner’s protestations had started to be very worrisome.

-Many of the experiment’s subjects expressed and displayed discomfort over what they were doing, but continued anyway at the prodding of the experimenter.
-People were shocked to see how subjects could act against the dictates of their conscience at the simple prodding of a man in a white coat!
+Many of the experiment’s subjects expressed discomfort over what they were doing, but continued anyway.
+People were shocked to see how the subjects could act against the dictates of their conscience at the simple prodding of a man in a white coat!